Aerolyzer/Aerolyzer_App/README.md

 ##Important things to note are:

-1.Postgresql 9.5.g (min requirement) should be installed and running on port 5432 (provide download link for postgresql) 2.The database in Postgresql should be set up with the settings as outlined in settings.py namely:
+1.Postgresql 9.5.g (min requirement) should be installed and running on port 5432.
+Postgresql can be downloaded at https://www.postgresql.org/download/
+2.The database in Postgresql should be set up with the settings as outlined in settings.py namely:
 NAME, USER and PASSWORD settings.